-Competitor analysis with Ahrefs - mega guidebook (2019)
+Competitor Analysis with Ahrefs - Mega Guidebook (2020)

 How valuable would it be for you to possess knowledge about your competition?
 To know their strategies and plans through and through?
 Once, this knowledge was almost impossible to obtain through legal needs.
 Thankfully, the Internet has changed all this.
 On the one hand, we now can gain access to hundreds, even thousands of clients.
 You can be the owner of a small shop in Hel and sell your products for people living in Zakopane, 365 days of the year.
 On the other hand, however, competition is ever-expanding, and promotion methods are becoming increasingly sophisticated.
 It is imperative to develop a consistent strategy - the article below will walk the reader through competitive market analysis with the use of Ahrefs.

 For market competition analysis you will need:

 - Ahrefs (a trial version is available for $7 for 7 days)

 - No more than 30 minutes of your time

 Ahrefs is s SaaS-type solution (meaning that access to the program is sold as a service that needs to be paid for monthly).
 It enables its users to carefully plan their marketing strategies online.